Sebastian-Nyberget/flexfit/README.md

 ## Usage

-- Explore the various features of FlexFit, including workout plans and nutrition guides.
+- Explore the various features of FlexFit
 - Sign up or log in to access personalized content.
-- Join the community forum to interact with other fitness enthusiasts.

 ---